History of Caitlin Clark in Timeline

 January 2, 2024: Game-Winning Shot Against Michigan State

-On January 2, 2024, Caitlin Clark scored 40 points, including a game-winning three-pointer as time expired, leading Iowa to a 76–73 victory over Michigan State.
+On January 2, 2024, Caitlin Clark scored 40 points and made a game-winning three-pointer as time expired in a 76–73 win over Michigan State.

 January 31, 2024: Breaking Big Ten All-Time Scoring Record

-On January 31, 2024, Caitlin Clark scored 35 points and had 10 assists in a 110–74 win over Northwestern, surpassing Kelsey Mitchell of Ohio State to break the Big Ten all-time scoring record.
+On January 31, 2024, Caitlin Clark scored 35 points and had 10 assists in a 110–74 win over Northwestern, breaking the Big Ten all-time scoring record held by Kelsey Mitchell of Ohio State.

-In February 2024, Caitlin Clark became the top-selling college athlete on the online sports merchandise retailer Fanatics, surpassing Shedeur Sanders.
+In February 2024, Caitlin Clark became the top-selling college athlete on the online sports merchandise retailer Fanatics, surpassing Colorado Buffaloes quarterback, Shedeur Sanders.

 On February 22, 2024, the Iowa House of Representatives unanimously passed a resolution declaring February 22 as "Caitlin Clark Day" in the state, referencing her jersey number.